SujanShetty003/Yoga_Gamify_AI/README.md

-# Yoga_Gamify_AI (Gesture Control Game Interaction)
+# Yoga_Gamify_AI

-This project allows you to control the popular game Subway Surfers using real-time hand gestures detected through your webcam.
-It leverages the MediaPipe library for hand and pose tracking and PyAutoGUI to simulate keyboard inputs.
+This project enables real-time yoga pose detection using a webcam.
+It leverages the MediaPipe library for body and pose tracking and provides feedback to users to ensure proper posture during yoga exercises.

 **Features**
-Shoulder Position Detection: Move the character left or right based on shoulder alignment.

-**Hand Gestures:**

-Raise two fingers on both hands to start the game.

-Use gestures to trigger in-game actions like jump (up) and slide (down).

-Real-Time Processing: Smooth and responsive gesture recognition using a webcam.

-**Prerequisites:**

-**Libraries:**
+Real-time Pose Detection: Track and display key body landmarks to ensure proper form during yoga poses.

+Pose Accuracy Feedback: Visual or textual feedback when the user’s pose deviates from the expected form.

+Pose Library: Detect and validate common yoga poses (e.g., Downward Dog, Warrior Pose, etc.).

+Interactive Interface: Display key points on the user's body and guide them through the correct alignment.

+**Prerequisites**

+Libraries
 Ensure the following Python libraries are installed:

-OpenCV,

-MediaPipe,

-PyAutoGUI
+OpenCV

+MediaPipe

+NumPy

 **You can install them with:**

-    Command:
+command

-        pip install opencv-python mediapipe pyautogui
+pip install opencv-python mediapipe numpy

-**Hardware Requirements:**
+**Hardware Requirements**

 A webcam (internal or external).

 A computer capable of running Python and the above libraries.

-**How to Run:**
+**How to Run**
+**
+Run the Script:**

+Execute the Python script to start detecting yoga poses:

-  python your_script.py
+python yoga_pose_detection.py

-**This will start the webcam and launch the hand gesture detection interface.**
+This will open the webcam and display the pose tracking interface.

-**Control the Game:**

-Open the Subway Surfers game.
+**Perform Yoga Poses:**

 Position yourself in front of the webcam.

-Perform gestures as follows:

-Raise both index and middle fingers to start.

-Lean shoulders left/right to move the character.

-Raise hands up to jump.

-Lower hands down to slide.

-**Gesture Mapping:**

-  Gesture	Actions:

-Two fingers raised on both hands => Start the game

-Lean shoulders left =>	Move left

-Lean shoulders right	=> Move right

-Mid-point above initial position (up)	=> Jump

-Mid-point below initial position (down)	=> Slide
+The system will track your body’s key points and compare them to predefined yoga poses.

+You'll receive feedback on whether your pose is correct or needs adjustment.

+Pose Detection Feedback
+**Pose Mapping**
+Pose	Feedback

+Downward Dog	Ensure hands and feet form a straight line

+Warrior Pose	Check your front knee alignment

+Tree Pose	Keep the balance and foot placement in check

 **Notes**

 Ensure proper lighting for accurate detection.

-    Position yourself so your shoulders and hands are clearly visible in the webcam frame.
+Make sure your full body is visible in the webcam frame.

-    If gestures are not recognized, adjust your position or improve lighting conditions.
+If the pose is not detected, adjust your position or improve the lighting.

-**Troubleshooting:**
+**Troubleshooting**

-Issue: The game does not respond to gestures.
+Issue: The pose is not detected.

-Solution: Ensure that the game window is focused and accepts keyboard inputs.
+Solution: Ensure your full body is within the webcam's view and well-lit.

-Issue: Gesture detection is inaccurate.
+Issue: The pose detection is inaccurate.

-Solution: Verify that the webcam view shows all relevant body parts clearly.
+Solution: Adjust your posture slightly or move closer/further from the webcam for better detection.

 **Acknowledgments**

-MediaPipe: For providing efficient hand and pose tracking.
+MediaPipe: For providing efficient pose tracking.

-PyAutoGUI: For simulating keyboard inputs to control the game.
+OpenCV: For video capture and image processing.

+NumPy: For numerical operations involved in pose validation.